robertjdominguez/flask-guide/step_by_step.md

 ## Organizing our application -- TODO TOGETHER
 I like to map out what my app will look like by using comments.
-We've got a block under a comment called "`routes`" already.
+We've got a block under a comment called "`Routes`" already.
 Let's use that to organize the rest of our application's structure.
 The `flask-snippets` package that we installed helps speed up our development and keeps our syntax clean and consistent.
 To build an endpoint with this package, start typing `froute` and then hit enter.
-When you do the endpoint below `/` will be in your code:
+When you do, the endpoint found below `/` will be in your code:

   ```Python
   # Routes